ProjetPP/PPP-QuestionParsing-Grammatical/Hierarchy analysis.md

 >>> **auxpass - passive auxiliary**

->> remove (to "inverse" the verb, ex: The man has been killed by the police), the "passive information" will be treat in nsubjpass
+>> remove (in order to "inverse" the verb, ex: The man has been killed by the police), the "passive information" will be treat in nsubjpass

 >> (or merge and simplify?)